-- Only the NC Chair or his/her designee is authorized to collect ballots by mail. - The NC Chair is the only authorized body to process ballots and count votes. - At the close of voting period the NC convenes at a disclosed location to count ballots, no later than two (2) days following close of voting period.
-Members can observe the ballot counting process. - Only the NC Chair or his/her designee is authorized to open ballot boxes. - A minimum of three (3) NC members must be present to open ballot boxes. - NC and their designees will count ballots.
+- Only the NC Chair or his/her designee is authorized to collect ballots by mail. - The NC Chair is the only authorized body to process ballots and count votes. - At the close of voting period the NC convenes at a disclosed location to count ballots, no later than three (3) days following close of voting period.
+Members can observe the ballot counting process. - Only the NC Chair or his/her designee is authorized to open ballot boxes. - The NC Chair and a quorum of NC members, or the NC Chair and a minimum of two (2) board members must be present to open ballot boxes.
+(Approved August 2023) - If the NC Chair is unavailable to count ballots, they can designate a board member who will substitute, and report results to NC Chair.

+(Approved August 2023) - NC and their designees will count ballots.
 Current candidates are excluded from the ballot counting process but may observe.
 With exception to notifying candidates, board and necessary staff, all participants and observers must agree to refrain from disclosing election results until a public announcement is made. - NC members shall have on hand a list or database of all current Co-op members, membership numbers, and date of record provided by GM or designee. - All received ballots are organized by member number. - If a membership stands of record in the names of two or more persons, the vote of one joint holder will bind all, when only one votes, and the vote of the majority will bind all, when more than one joint holder votes (Section 4.13(b)). - After ballot verification and organization, but before counting, the left sides of all the ballots are removed to ensure voter confidentiality. - Effort must be made to maintain confidentiality of all Members' votes. - Ballots are tallied up for vote results. - Candidates who receive the highest number of votes are elected.
 (Section 5.04) - Disputes about the validity of a ballot are resolved by a majority vote of the NC.
 If a tie ensues, the ballot in question is not counted.